synergyjs/synergyjs.org/pages/templates.md

 ## templates

 Synergy's main purpose is _data binding_; taking your HTML template and replacing the "tokens" inside it with data from your JavaScript object, then updating your UI whenever that data changes.

 In a Synergy template, a **token** is identified by surrounding it with double curly braces.

 ### Text

 Let's take a look at how token replacement works with some simple text.

-View:
+Viewmodel:

 ```js
 {